ballerina-platform/ballerina-dev-website/swan-lake/get-started/install-ballerina/installation-options.md

 [Download the package file](/downloads) and double-click on it to launch the installer.
 The installer guides you through the installation process and installs the Ballerina distribution in the `/Library/Ballerina` directory.

+The package automatically sets your `PATH` environment variable for you.
+You may need to restart any open terminal sessions for the change to take effect.

+#### Install using Homebrew

->**Tip:** Alternatively, you can install Ballerina using Homebrew by executing the `brew install bal` command.
+Alternatively, you can install Ballerina using Homebrew by executing the `brew install bal` command.
 Homebrew installs the Ballerina distribution in the <code class="language-plaintext highlighter-rouge">/usr/local/Cellar/ballerina/&lt;BALLERINA-VERSION&gt;/libexec</code> directory.

-The package automatically sets your PATH environment variable for you.
-You may need to restart any open terminal sessions for the change to take effect.

 ### Install on Windows